 In these cases we need to help people quickly, providing both material and non-material assistance to stabilize their situation and to restore them as much as possible to positive elements of their pre-crisis conditions.
 In a time of crisis, we should definitely err on the side of generosity.

 So what does this generosity look like during a global pandemic, where most aren’t gathering and physical contact is limited?
 The answers will look different depending on where you are, but here are a few ideas to get you and your church thinking:

 - Adjust your intake process for benevolence.
 For example, many churches wisely insist on meeting people face-to-face before assisting with financial needs.
 However, depending on the situation in your community, these meetings may no longer be permissible or safe.
 Consider temporarily offering meetings over the phone rather than face-to-face.
 Many utility bills or other financial needs can be handled over the phone or online.

 - Modify your existing ministries.
 For example, if your church hosts a food ministry, consider shifting to a “grab-and-go” or delivery model for the short term rather than gathering large groups.
 If your church hosts financial education classes or similar development-focused ministries, connect with your participants over the phone or via Google Hangouts or Zoom to pray for them and assess any needs they may have.
 What changes can your church make to keep helping without spreading the virus?

 - Start a new, short-term ministry.
-This pandemic is likely to disproportionately affect many people who were already vulnerable: the elderly, people working at hourly jobs, those without transportation, etc. Many people are unable to get groceries, prescriptions, or other essential household items.
+Pandemics and disasters are likely to disproportionately affect many people who were already vulnerable: the elderly, people working at hourly jobs, those without transportation, etc. Many people are unable to get groceries, prescriptions, or other essential household items.
 Some are cut off from friends or family until the crisis is over.
-What opportunities are there to rally your congregation to safely address some of these needs?
+What opportunities are there to rally and safely address some of these needs?